CS31A/attendance-management-backend/Endpints.md

 - `DELETE /api/students/{id}`: Hard delete a student record
 - `PATCH /api/students/{id}/restore`: Restore a soft-deleted student record

+## StudentEnrollmentController

+- `POST /api/StudentEnrollment/enroll`: Enroll a student in a section-subject combination (Admin, Instructor only)
+- `GET /api/StudentEnrollment/student/{studentId}`: Get all enrollments for a specific student
+- `GET /api/StudentEnrollment/section/{sectionId}/students`: Get all active students enrolled in a specific section (Admin, Instructor only)
+- `PATCH /api/StudentEnrollment/{enrollmentId}/drop`: Drop a student from a specific enrollment (Admin, Instructor only)
+- `PATCH /api/StudentEnrollment/{enrollmentId}/reenroll`: Re-enroll a student (reactivate enrollment) (Admin, Instructor only)
+- `GET /api/StudentEnrollment/check`: Check if a student is enrolled in a specific section-subject combination

 ## SubjectController

 - `GET /api/subjects`: Get a list of all subjects